 Originally formed in 1963 under the auspices of the Saratoga Federated Church, the theatre troupe that was originally called the Saratoga Federated Drama Group mounted its early productions in the church’s Richards Hall.
 Its first production ran just two performances, on November 8 and 9, 1963.
-By 1966, audiences had grown so large that the Group moved its venue to the 300-seat Saratoga Council Chambers, changing the name of the building to the Saratoga Civic Theatre.
+By 1966, audiences had grown so large that the group moved its venue to the 300-seat Saratoga Council Chambers, changing the name of the building to the Saratoga Civic Theater.

 By 1969 the group was “big business,” and incorporated as a nonprofit under the name Saratoga Drama Group.
 Everyone who participates in any aspect of the productions may join as a member, and these members annually elect twelve people to serve on the Board of Directors, which oversees the organization.
 Supported by a growing membership, the group continued to improve the caliber of its productions, making investments in facilities and equipment, and mounting ever more lavish shows for sellout audiences.

 As the Saratoga Drama Group grew in stature, it presented many Bay Area premieres of Broadway musicals, including Mame (1969), Hello, Dolly!
 (1971), On the Twentieth Century (1982) and State Fair (1999).
 It also interspersed its regular season with occasional specials such as Amahl and the Night Visitors at Christmas time, and gala musical revues featuring dozens of Saratoga Drama Group performers recreating roles they played in the original productions.

 Today the group continues its proud theater traditions while adapting to the changing environment.
-Each production typically involves 60 to 100 members doing everything from building sets to hanging lights to sewing costumes—not to mention singing, dancing and playing music!
-But the end result, a high-caliber production that delights thousands of audience members, makes all the effort worthwhile.
+Each production typically involves 60 to 100 members doing everything from building sets to hanging lights to sewing costumes—not to mention singing, dancing, and playing music!
+But the end result, a quality production that delights thousands of audience members, makes all the effort worthwhile.
 In May of 2009, the group’s membership approved a motion to change its name to one “more fitting the organization.”